Sweeper777/MyBlog/_posts/2020-11-04-finding-the-name-of-an-apple-watch-complication.md

 They want to know where the image for that gauge is stored.

+I did not know what a "complication" is before this, nor did I have any experience working with ClockKit.

 ### First Thoughts

 Immediately, I guessed that this is not an image, and it's probably not stored in the Asset Catalog like OP has thought.
 WatchKit probably draws the icon programmtically, so I am looking for a class that represents the icon.
 Maybe something like a `UIView` subclass, but for WatchKit, I thought.